samtupy/nvgt/doc/src/manual/Concurrency Tutorial.md

-# Multithreading and parallelism in NVGT
+# Concurrency Tutorial

-## Introduction
+## Introduction to multithreading and parallelism in NVGT

 Multithreading, often referred to as concurrency, is the process by which a program can divide tasks into separate, independent flows of execution.
 These tasks, known as threads, can run concurrently within a single process, allowing for more efficient use of resources and faster execution of complex programs.
 This approach differs from parallelism, where the tasks are executed simultaneously on multiple processors or computers.